Left

 In the past, solutions were individualized and updates where infrequent – you could always roll back a modification.
 As the Dynamics NAV/BC solution has evolved, it has become more standardized with frequent updates.
 This means that the cost of catching a bug downstream has risen as you need to fix it for more users and more often.
 As a result, improving quality by finding the bug upstream is starting to help increase profits.

 Many developers have not yet accepted this and even if they had, they do not ‘enjoy writing the same code twice’.
 Adding in a move from C/side to VS Code with a code review, continued integration and deployment does not make the journey easier.
-Still, this is the ‘brave new world’ that is now completely normal for our .net core, Angular and Azure developers that are building our Meta UI.
+Still, this is the ‘brave new world’ that is now completely normal for our .net core, Angular and Azure developers that are building our UI Builder for Business Central.

 New Dynamics NAV/BC customers expect testing to be part of their ‘subscription’.
 Older (typically larger) non-subscription customers on the other hand, are not too keen on having an even larger up-front investment for their solution.
 It is only when they get a clear view on the time wasted by their staff on testing that automation starts to make sense.